lhillah/pnml2coq/README.md

-pnml2coq
+PNML to Coq Converter
 ========

-PNML to Coq is a model transformation tool that translates Petri Place/Transition nets in PNML format into the Coq theorem prover language.
+PNML to Coq is a model transformation tool that translates Place/Transition Petri nets from the [Petri Nets Markup Language](http://www.pnml.org) format into the [Coq](http://coq.inria.fr) theorem prover language.

+This tool relies on [PNML Framework](http://pnml.lip6.fr/) to load the PNML files.